MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/shared-line-appearance.md

 The tenant admin can enable delegation via the **TeamsCallingPolicy AllowDelegation** setting or via Teams Admin Portal for this feature to work.

-The tenant admin can also configure delegation relationships for a user via Teams Admin Portal.
-In addition, the end user can also configure their delegation relationships via the client directly.
-The Tenant admin or the user cannot block the configuration by each other, but Teams Admin portal and Teams client should show this relationship accurately in both places.
+The tenant admin can also configure delegation relationships for a user in the Teams admin center.
+In addition, the end user can also configure their delegation relationships directly in Teams.
+The Tenant admin or the user cannot block the configuration by each other, but the Teams admin center and Teams client should show this relationship accurately in both places.

+> [!IMPORTANT]
-Important: When The tenant admin disable delegation for a user (after it has been enabled), please ensure that the tenant admin cleans up the delegation relationships for that user via Teams Admin Portal to avoid incorrect call routing.
+> When the tenant admin turns off delegation for a user (after it has been turned on), they also need to clean up delegation relationships for that user in the Teams admin center to avoid incorrect call routing.

 ## Shared line appearance feature availability